Sour3312/Learn-Node-JS/readme.md

 #### Function vs Event

-- **Function-based architecture** is synchronous: a function is called, it runs its logic, and then returns a value.
+- **Function-based architecture** is synchronous: a function is called, it runs its logic and then returns a value.
-- **Event-based architecture** (such as Node.js) operates asynchronously: events trigger handlers, and the system doesn't need to wait for one event to complete before handling the next.
+- **Event-based architecture** (such as Node.js) operates asynchronously: events trigger handlers and the system doesn't need to wait for one event to complete before handling the next.

 #### Node.js vs Express.js

 - **Node.js** is a JavaScript runtime that allows developers to run JavaScript on the server.
 It provides low-level APIs like HTTP and file system handling.
-- **Express.js** is a lightweight web framework built on top of Node.js that provides an abstraction over Node’s HTTP module, offering features like routing, middleware support, and easier handling of requests and responses.
+- **Express.js** is a lightweight web framework built on top of Node.js that provides an abstraction over Node’s HTTP module, offering features like routing, middleware support and easier handling of requests and responses.

 ### 2. Advantages of Express.js

 - **Easy to use/Minimal Code**: Express offers a simple API that makes it easy to build web applications with less code compared to raw Node.js.
-- **Middleware Support**: Express allows the use of middleware, making it easy to implement features like request parsing, logging, authentication, and more.
+- **Middleware Support**: Express allows the use of middleware, making it easy to implement features like request parsing, logging, authentication and more.
 - **Flexible Routing System**: Express provides an advanced routing system that can handle multiple HTTP methods and endpoints.
 - **Template Engine Integration**: Express can be integrated with various template engines to render dynamic content.
 Some commonly used template engines include:
   - `ejs`